-The Visitor Center will be part of a multi-use building located at Appleton’s Lock 3 at Lawe Street with a 7,200 square-foot first floor dedicated to the Locks.
+The Visitor Center will be part of a multi-use building located at Appleton’s Lock 3 at Lawe Street with a first floor dedicated to the Locks.
 The goal of the center is to provide visitors with:

 - The history of the river and the lock system and their importance to Northeast Wisconsin,